 When searching for Christmas gifts, there are a few items you may want to avoid:

 - Lotions or bath products: Fragrance is personal so finding one the recipient likes can be tricky.

 - Clothing: Unless you know the recipient well, finding the right size or style is challenging.

-- Self improvement gifts: These types of gifts -- such as a low-fat cookbook or set of anger management workbooks -- may imply something is wrong with the recipient and are never a good gift giving idea.
+- Self improvement gifts: These types of gifts -- such as a low-fat cookbook or set of anger management workbooks -- may not sit well with the recipient and are not a good idea.

 A Little Thought Goes a Long Way